MegaManSec/CSPT-CSP-Mitigation-Proposal/README.md

 This issue is so common that the term "client-side path traversal" (CSPT) has been coined to refer to this class of vulnerability.
 CSPT has been seeing more and more research as of late.
 These types of vulnerabilities have been identified in a wide range of websites, with its application being similar to cross-request site forgery (CSRF).
 These vulnerabilities have been found in web applications which [do not use query parameters](https://netragard.com/saving-csrf-client-side-path-traversal-to-the-rescue/), have been abused to [perform CSS injection](https://hackerone.com/reports/1245165) leading to full-account-takeover, and have been abused to interact with [privileged browser extensions](https://medium.com/@renwa/client-side-path-traversal-cspt-bug-bounty-reports-and-techniques-8ee6cd2e7ca1).
 Vulnerabilities may arise from stored values instead of queryable parameters on the visited webpage, such as [this 1-client Gitlab takeover](https://gitlab.com/gitlab-org/gitlab/-/issues/365427) vulnerability in 2022.
 Two different public tools already exist for automatically identifying websites vulnerable to CSPT: [CSPTBurpExtension](https://github.com/doyensec/CSPTBurpExtension) by DoyenSec for Burp Suite, and [Gecko](https://github.com/vitorfhc/gecko), by  Vitor Falcao.

 Given that attention to this class of vulnerability has been rising, it now raises the question as to whether browsers should, on standard webpages, be shortening URL paths unless explicitly necessary.
 The vast majority of websites do not rely on this functionality, and it has proven to be an edgecase that is unsafely handled by developers.

+It is expected that the number of vulnerable applications will continue to grow, as well as the detection and exploitation of these types of vulnerabilities, as the issue becomes more well-known in the hacking world.
+As exploitation relies heavily on highly esoteric URL parsing techniques, a high-level mitigation may be appropriate to implement.

 ## Non-File Reverse Solidus Path URL Strings